dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-built-in-shortcodes.fr.md

 {{< admonition warning >}}
 Sorry, this article has not been completely translated into **French**.
-Welcome to take the time to propose a translation by [making a PR](https://github.com/dillonzq/LoveIt/pulls) to the theme!
+Welcome to take the time to propose a translation by [:(fas fa-code-branch fa-fw): making a PR](https://github.com/dillonzq/LoveIt/pulls) to the theme!
 {{< /admonition >}}

 Hugo uses Markdown for its simple content format.
 However, there are a lot of things that Markdown doesn’t support well.
 You could use pure HTML to expand possibilities.